 Should be taken on an empty stomach.
 Take 30 min before meals.

-Description: Isosorbide dinitrate, a nitro vasodilator, is a source of nitric oxide which stimulates cyclic guanosine 3’,5' monophosphate (cGMP), thereby relaxing the vascular smooth muscles.
-It decreases left ventricular pressure (preload) and arterial resistance (afterload).
-Onset: 2-5 min (sublingual); approx 1 hr (oral).
-Duration: 1-2 hr (sublingual); ≤8 hr (oral).
-Pharmacokinetics: Absorption: Readily absorbed from the oral mucosa (sublingual) and from the GI tract (oral).
-Bioavailability: Highly variable (10-90%).
+Description: Isosorbide dinitrate is an organic nitrate vasodilator that forms free radical nitric oxide which stimulates the guanylate cyclase that increases guanosine 3'5' monophosphate (cGMP), thus relaxing the vascular smooth muscles and consequently dilating peripheral arteries and veins.
+This action promotes peripheral pooling of blood and reduces venous return to the heart, therefore decreasing left ventricular end-diastolic pressure and pulmonary capillary wedge pressure (preload).
+It may also modestly reduce systemic vascular resistance, systolic arterial pressure, and mean arterial pressure (afterload).
+Onset: Anti-anginal: Approx 2-5 minutes (sublingual); approx 1 hour (oral).
+Duration: Anti-anginal: 1-2 hours (sublingual); 4-6 hours (oral).
+Pharmacokinetics: Absorption: Readily absorbed from the oral mucosa (sublingual) and from the gastrointestinal tract (oral).
+Bioavailability: 10-90% (highly variable; increases with chronic therapy).
+Time to peak plasma concentration: 0.5-1 hour.
 Distribution: Widely distributed.
 Volume of distribution: 2-4 L/kg.
-Plasma protein binding: Approx 28%.
-Metabolism: Undergoes extensive hepatic first-pass metabolism; converted to active isosorbide 2-mononitrate and 5-mononitrate.
-Also metabolised via denitration and glucuronidation.
-Excretion: Via urine (80-100%, as metabolites).
-Elimination half-life: Approx 1 hr (isosorbide dinitrate); 5 hr (isosorbide 5-mononitrate); 2 hr (isosorbide 2-mononitrate).
+Plasma protein binding: <1%.
+Metabolism: Undergoes extensive first-pass metabolism, primarily in the liver, into isosorbide 2-mononitrate and isosorbide 5-mononitrate (major active metabolites).
+Excretion: Elimination half-life: Approx 1 hour (isosorbide dinitrate); approx 5 hours (isosorbide 5-mononitrate); approx 2 hours (isosorbide 2-mononitrate).